 He laughed as he opened the passenger door for me.
 “I told you, it’s a surprise.”

 I sighed warily, crawling in.
 I didn’t like surprises.

-“Listen, Jesse, I can’t do any more hikes so if this is some — ”
+“Listen, Jesse, I can’t take another hike so if this is some — ”

 “Fiona, we’re not going on a hike, just relax!”
-Jesse groaned and slammed the door.
+Jesse groaned and shut the door.

-Through the tinted windows I saw him roll his eyes.
+Through the tinted windows I caught him rolling his eyes.